astronomer/airflow-guides/guides/dynamic-tasks.md

 plus_10_TF.partial().expand(x=one_two_three_TF())
 ```

-Passing data from an upstream task being defined using the TaskFlowAPI to a classical downstream operator works in a very similar fashion.
-Note that the format in which the mapping information is returned by the upstream task had to be adjusted to the `op_args` argument of the classical `PythonOperator` expecting each argument in the form of a list.
+Passing data from an upstream task defined using the TaskFlowAPI to a downstream traditional operator works in a very similar fashion.
+Note that the format of the mapping information returned by the upstream task may need to be modified to be accepted by the `op_args` argument of the traditional `PythonOperator`.

 ```Python
 @task